 That is no small concern and why it is important to have a thoughtful plan in place to help make the transition while making employees feel valued and provided for.
 It could involve assistance to employees looking to purchase a vehicle – especially valuable right now when prices are so high.

-The plan must involve a carefully articulated plan for future reimbursement of vehicle expenses if employees are now expected to drive their own vehicle for work.
+Any plan for transitioning away from company vehicles must involve a carefully articulated policy for future reimbursement of vehicle expenses if employees are now expected to drive their own vehicle for work.
 To learn more about how to evaluate vehicle reimbursement options (such as our recommended approach, known as FAVR), here are two previously published posts that deal with different dimensions of determining if and how to proceed:

 - Company Car vs. Employee Car Reimbursement